 Bremerton is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 41,405 people and 22 constituent neighborhoods, Bremerton is the 26th largest community in Washington.

-Bremerton is a military town: the armed forces employs 10.21% of the workforce, making the military a major focus of life in the city.
-In the civilian sector, Healthcare and Accommodation are important in the local economy and are the city’s largest civilian employers, employing 14.67% and 12.39% of the civilian workforce respectively.
+Bremerton is a military town: the armed forces employs 9.92% of the workforce, making the military a major focus of life in the city.
+In the civilian sector, Healthcare and Retail are important in the local economy and are the city’s largest civilian employers, employing 14.42% and 11.20% of the civilian workforce respectively.

 Also of interest is that Bremerton has more people living here who work in computers and math than 95% of the places in the US.

 Bremerton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Bremerton in 2018 was $30,556, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,224 for a family of four.
 However, Bremerton contains both very wealthy and poor people as well.